nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

    *Note:* Data stored on a RAM disk is volatile and will be lost upon shutdown.
 Be sure to copy your files to permanent storage after capture.

-## Alignment Warning and YUV Padding Issue

-When running a command such as:

-    rpicam-vid --no-raw --codec yuv420 --width 224 --height 96 --denoise cdn_off --framerate 536 -t 1000 -o tst.yuv420

-**Warning:**
-The Raspberry Pi 5 (unlike the Pi 4) prefers 64-byte alignment.
-To achieve 64-byte alignment in the U and V planes, the Y plane is padded to 128-byte alignment.
-As a result, each row of the Y component contains 384 bytes instead of the expected 288 bytes.
-This extra padding is important to consider when processing the YUV data.

-For example, to extract the first frame from the YUV file, use:

-    (echo -e "P5\n256 96\n255\n" && head --bytes $((256*96)) tst.yuv420) > frame.pgm

-And display it with:

-    pgmtoppm < frame.pgm | pnmtopng > frame.pgm.png

-Additional details and discussion about this issue are available on our project forum.

 ## Command Breakdown

 The complete command for video capture and processing is split into several components: